 Bitcoin (BTC): A cryptocurrency that can be traded, exchanged, and used as a form of payment independent of central entities and governments.

-Peer-to-Peer (P2P) monetary system: a model that allows participants to conduct transactions without the intervention of a third-party.
+Peer-to-Peer (P2P) monetary system: A model that allows participants to conduct transactions without the intervention of a third party.

 Blockchain: A publicly distributed ledger made up of blocks that are arranged chronologically and contain data about each transaction on the Bitcoin network, including the date and time, the parties involved, the total value transacted, and a unique identification code for each transaction.